patrik999/stream-reasoning-challenge/challenge-description.md

 **Combined Scenario.**
-Both scenario are integrated into a transport social media scenarios, where the data of two above scenarios are correllated and can be overlayed.
+Both scenario are integrated into a transport social media scenarios, where the data of two above scenarios are correlated and could be combined.
 In particular, users in social network can be pedestrians or owners of the vehicles or users taking a ride-sharing services.
 Besides, the events relevant to traffic (e.g. music events, acidents, etc) can be extracted from messages/posts in a social media